News and Professional Development Activities

 Government and Guns Part I: Seize the Teaching Moment

-from Socrates Questions blog by Dan Fouts
+from blog by Dan Fouts

 Sometimes Big Questions don’t direct learning; they emerge from it.

-Lost in thought and feelings of despair over the latest tragedy in Florida, I decided to ditch my regularly scheduled government programming and opt instead to hold a congressional hearing simulation on gun control.
-My classroom will become the Senate Judiciary Committee considering a bill called the Concealed Carry Reciprocity Act.
-This bill passed the House of Representatives in the fall and is slated for debate in the Senate this spring.
+Lost in thought and feelings of despair over the latest tragedy in Florida, I decided to ditch my regularly scheduled government programming and opt instead to hold a on gun control.
+My classroom will become the Senate Judiciary Committee considering a bill called the This bill passed the House of Representatives in the fall and is slated for debate in the Senate this spring.
 In a nutshell, the bill says that any person from a state which has legalized concealed carry can travel into any state which has outlawed the practice.
 Essentially then, should this bill become law, a person’s right to concealed carry would have to be honored by all 50 states.
 Students assume the roles of actual Senate Judiciary Committee members who question other students who are playing the role of interest group representatives giving testimony on their positions for and against the bill.

 With this latest tragedy fresh in the minds of legislators, the chances of this bill passing the Senate are slim.
 Yet, this activity is a valuable chance to explore why it is so hard for our society to agree on gun issues.
 Also, this is a golden opportunity to dive deeper into how all aspects of our government work together to try to address problems.